sandeepsa1/dsa/README.md

 ### 08-a-star-algorithm
 Finds the shortest path in a weighted graph with the help of a heuristic function.
 A* is generally more efficient than other algorithms with good heuristic.

-### 09-topological-sort
+### 10-tarjans-algorithm
-This repository contains the implementation of the topological sort algorithm for a directed acyclic graph (DAG).
+Tarjan's Algorithm to find all strongly connected components (SCCs) in a directed graph.